Concealed Handgun Permit

 - Be 21 years of age or older at the time of the application

-- Be a resident of El Paso County (active military stationed in El Paso County qualify as residents with a Military ID and Duty Orders)
+- Be a resident of El Paso County (active military stationed in El Paso County qualify as residents with a Military ID and PCS Orders)

-- Provide a valid Colorado Driver's License or Colorado ID or a Military ID and active duty orders
+- Provide a valid Colorado Driver's License or Colorado ID or a Military ID and PCS orders

 - Submit proof of firearms training within the last ten years